acloserview/Hedera/README.md

 * GTK3.20
 	* made for use with [GTK3-nocsd](https://github.com/PCMan/gtk3-nocsd)
 	* needs disabled overlay schrollbars (export GTK_OVERLAY_SCROLLING=0)
+	* keep in mind that the theme won't work in GNOME
 * [Ivy Icons](https://github.com/sixsixfive/Ivy) (optional)

 ### How to Install?